gandhimeet/pythonbasic1/README.md

 		Like a diamond in the sky.
 Twinkle, twinkle, little star,
 	How I wonder what you are

+-The first line of the string starts with "Twinkle, twinkle, little star," followed by a newline character \n.

+-The second line starts with a tab character \t, followed by "How I wonder what you are!" and another newline character \n.

+-The third and fourth lines have two tabs \t\t before the phrases "Up above the world so high," and "Like a diamond in the sky."
+They are followed by newline characters \n.

+-The fifth line starts with "Twinkle, twinkle, little star," and ends with a newline character \n.

+-The sixth line is similar to the second line, starting with a tab character \t, followed by "How I wonder what you are."

 ## Program 2
 **Write a Python program to find out what version of Python you are using.**
 ## Program 3